 Credit: Tom’s Guide

 While it might not be as popular as Nintendo's handhelds, Sony's PlayStation Vita is still a strong contender in the handheld gaming space.
 Home to big-name exclusives like Uncharted: Golden Abyss and Killzone Mercenary, Vita has also accrued a wealth of beloved indie games.
 Japanese visual novels and role-playing games are plentiful on the system, as are Western indie titles like Don't Starve and Rogue Legacy.
-The system also lets you access many downloadable PS One and PSP classics.
+The system also lets you access many downloadable PS One and PSP classics, making it a much better way to play retro games than the lackluster PlayStation Classic.

 The New Nintendo 3DS XL is the highest-end member of the 3DS family.
 That means it's fully compatible with all original 3DS downloads and game carts, plus exclusive New 3DS releases like Xenoblade Chronicles 3D and a bevy of Super Nintendo classics.
-The 3DS library is vast, with high-profile Nintendo releases like Zelda: A Link Between Worlds and Pokémon Sun and Moon, big third-party titles like Monster Hunter Generations, a long list of classic Virtual Console games, and many smaller and indie offerings like Pushmo and BoxBoy.
+The 3DS library is vast, with high-profile Nintendo releases like Zelda: A Link Between Worlds, Pokémon Sun and Moon and Luigi's Mansion, big third-party titles like Monster Hunter Generations, a long list of classic Virtual Console games, and many smaller and indie offerings like Pushmo and BoxBoy.

 The dual-screen design of New 3DS XL uses a stereoscopic 3D top screen and a touch-sensitive bottom screen accompanied with traditional button controls.
 New 3DS XL systems have a little more horsepower compared to original 3DS systems, and include a C-Stick for dual analog control, as well as two additional shoulder buttons.